NLnetLabs/rotonda-doc/manual/source/installation.rst

 Binary Packages
 ---------------

+There is no offically released version Rotonda yet, there is a release candidate ("rc"), though.
+You can install that by following the instructions under `Installing Specific Versions`_.

-There is no packaged, versioned release of `Rotonda` yet, so right now the only viable way to install Rotonda is by building from source, from the `main` branch on `github`, using the `Cargo`, Rust's build system and package manager.
-Cargo lets you run Rotonda on almost any operating system and CPU architecture.
+You can also build Rotonda from the source code using Cargo, Rust's build system and package manager.
+Cargo lets you to run Rotonda on almost any operating system and CPU architecture.
 Refer to the :doc:`building` section to get started.

-The installation instructions below here, will be applicable once the first official version of `Rotonda` is released.
+The installation instructions below here, will be applicable once the first official version of Rotonda is released.

 .. tabs::